Pier Alessandro Paravia: In Turin

-He was a friend of and corresponded with many illustrious Italians - from Niccolò Tommaseo to Silvio Pellico, from King Charles Albert of Sardinia to Vincenzo Gioberti - and had a sincere and lifelong affection for Antonio Rosmini, whom he had known since his days at the University of Padua.
+He was a friend of and corresponded with many Italians - from Niccolò Tommaseo to Silvio Pellico, from King Charles Albert of Sardinia to Vincenzo Gioberti - and had an affection for Antonio Rosmini, whom he had known since his days at the University of Padua.

 Greatly interested in the Italian language, he wrote important essays about it which earned him a nomination to the Accademia della Crusca.

 He died in Turin on March 18, 1857.
 In his honor a herma was erected at the University of Turin, where is also preserved a large and valuable collection of manuscripts that had belonged to his uncle Antonio.

 Relationship with Zadar

 Paravia never forgot his native town of Zara, and after a visit in 1850, he donated his private library of over ten thousand volumes in 1855 to create a public library, which was later named in his honor Municipal Library Paravia.
 Its purpose was not simply philanthropic.
 Paravia pleaded: "Study your language, because in it lies your future greatness; it is a merit which nobody can deny you, and it is great honor."
 Paravia clearly meant, through his donation, to send a strong message to the Dalmatians, so much so that he invited the leaders of contemporary Italian culture, with whom he maintained a very active correspondence, to also offer books.
-This library, which was housed in the ancient Venetian Loggia of Zara/Zadar until 1938, was from its opening on August 18, 1857 the largest in the whole of Dalmatia.
-Closed during World War II, it was reopened on October 14, 1945 with the new name Narodna Biblioteka (National Library).
+This library, which was housed in the ancient Venetian Loggia of Zara/Zadar until 1938, was from its opening on August 18, 1857, the largest in the whole of Dalmatia.
+Closed during World War II, it was reopened on October 14, 1945, with the new name Narodna Biblioteka (National Library).